Dutch ship Vrijheid

-Vrijheid was a Dutch 74-gun third rate ship of the line of the navy of the Dutch Republic, the Batavian Republic, and the Royal Navy.
+Vrijheid was a 74-gun ship of the line of the Dutch States Navy.
 The order to construct the ship was given by the Admiralty of Amsterdam.
 The ship was commissioned in 1782.
 In 1783, a squadron consisting of the ships Vrijheid, Noordholland, Hercules, Drenthe, Prins Willem and Harlingen was dispatched to the Mediterranean to deal with differences that had arisen with Venice.
 On 2 February 1784, the squadron docked at the coast near the island of Menorca.
 In the night between 3 and 4 February, a storm struck which lasted for 48 hours.
 Vrijheid was almost smashed on the rocks and only just managed to stay afloat, while Drenthe keeled over and sank.